peter1357908/cosc-60-final-project/Protocol.md

   | ---- | ---- |
   | File ID length (in bytes) | File ID . . . |

-  `File Size` is the size of the file in fragments.
+  `File Size` is the size of the file in bytes (originally number of fragments).

   This message must be from a child node to its bootstrapping node.